divio/djangocms-publisher/README.rst

 <**In Published view, inlines look editable, but are not saveable - can  we improve this**>

-At http://localhost:8000/polls/, where the polls are published, you will see only the draft versions.
+At http://localhost:8000/polls/, where the polls are published, you will see only the published versions.